 Also, Coat 1 and 2 can take even less time with my process because you can use a roller, whereas you can’t with chalk paint.

 Did I mention latex paint comes in UNLIMITED color options and you can get $2.50 sample sizes for smaller projects?
 (CHECK OUT MY OTHER FURNITURE FLIPS HERE)

 But what about the fun look of dark wax over a chalk painted piece of furniture for an aged look?
 You can find my detailed process of how to paint furniture here AND I include details on how to get the same look of dark wax.

-Did you like this post?
-Be sure to share it with others.
+You might have noticed the framed printable on top of the dresser with one of my favorite verses.
 As always feel free to download my complimentary Scripture printables HERE.
 You have dozens of verses to choose from.
-Have a wonderful week!

 Be sure to follow the fun here!